 Recommendation: If your triglycerides, insulin, and post-meal glucose are high, consider using a ketogenic diet.
 However, make sure to monitor your cholesterol closely.

-The bulk of studies examining the ketogenic diet focus on overweight or obese subjects with type II diabetes.
-But is the ketogenic diet an effective treatment for type I diabetics?
+The bulk of studies examining the ketogenic diet focus on overweight or obese subjects with type 2 diabetes.
+But is the ketogenic diet an effective treatment for type 1 diabetics?

 Unfortunately, there are no formal research studies examining the impact of the ketogenic diet on glycemic control in type I diabetics.
-However, a study from 2012 examined the effects of a reduced carbohydrate diet.
+However, a study from 2012 examined the effects of a reduced carbohydrate diet on patients with type 1 diabetes.

 For those that adhered to a reduced carbohydrate diet, their percentage of hemoglobin A1c (HbA1c) was 7.7%, 6.4%, and 6.4% at baseline, 3 months, and 4 years respectively.
-This indicates that there was a lower serum glucose concentration in the blood.
+This indicates that there was a lower serum glucose concentration in the blood in a way that helps manage type 1 diabetes.

 The ketogenic diet gets a lot of flak because it is a fairly extreme dietary regimen that challenges the conventional view of “high carbs, low fat”.
 However, an abundant amount of research supports that very-low carbohydrate, ketogenic diets are actually a healthy lifestyle choice for diabetes.